 My father was a tension highball – bourbon and temper – a genius for striving – never giving up – though all of giving up was necessary for me, giving up on marriages, futures, how old am I!
 Crushed by appearance.
-But let the real seduce the real – those beautiful women of the imagination and their first deaths, when I got it all wrong emotionally, not hearing the silence of the icebergs and their subliminal creaking.
-I found out pretty quickly that there was no woman for all seasons.
+But let the real devour the real.
+Those beautiful crabs of the imagination with their ultraviolet vision, stepping sideways.
+With their stalk eyes, seeing blind.
+When I got it all wrong emotionally!
+I found out pretty quickly that there was no muse for all seasons.

 But hey, I understand cool.
 Phlegmatic is my humour.
-Epistolary my manner.
+Incantatory my manner.
 Do you read me?
-Probably not, these shuddering wings of butterflies leaving only powder on the page which one blows as drying pounce over ink, but there is nothing afterwards, as though I am being dreamt.
+Probably not, these shuddering wings of butterflies leaving only powder on the page which one blows as drying pounce over ink, but there is nothing afterwards, as though I am being sung.

 I would like to slip into reading again like an old familiar slipper after all these years at the factory in Hobbesian boots, one leg in fear, the other in contract.
 But how long will it last?
 How long before the scribbling itch returns and speeds past, overtaking the slow train of thought only to come to grief at the level-crossing?

 When he thinks of death he is overcome by an inconsolable loneliness.
 Irreversible oblivion is relieved by living expression, which is fake, as fatuous as saying: “Tomorrow I died.”

 Such irrational tenses are nevertheless possible and not only in language.
 The future is already done if you know how to practise this solitary exercise.

 How I love its beauty and revolving charms!

 Meditate on its weight, the heft of its cross-hatched handle,